-Osteopathy is not just for adults – children and babies may benefit from osteopathic treatment too!
+Osteopathy is not just for adults – children and babies can benefit from osteopathic treatment too!

-A baby may suffer strains in utero, through the birth process or in early life which may lead to restrictions in their body and potentially be associated with other issues.
+A baby may suffer strains in utero, throughout the birth process or in early life which may lead to restrictions in their body and potentially be associated with other issues.

 Osteopathy may help to address the musculoskeletal complaints associated with:

 It is important to note that we do not claim to treat all ailments that a baby may present with, and currently in there is a lack of evidence in paediatric osteopathy.

 We do recognise that babies and children differ from adults, with more delicate bones, joints, nervous and respiratory systems.
 Treatment is chosen for what is appropriate to this age group - it uses minimal pressure, usually the same as elicited when holding or changing a baby, and we do not use manipulation on babies or young children.